Juicy/juicy-html/README.md

 &lt;juicy-html&gt;
 ==============

-`<juicy-html>` is a custom element that lets you load HTML partials into your Web Components
+`<juicy-html>` is a custom element that lets you load (inline & external) HTML partials into your Web Components

 If you have this: